swttech2017/qa-portal-angular/README.md

 ### Adding a new application to the Portal

-Replace {appname} and {AppName}SharedModule with the actual name of your application and module
+NOTE: Replace any references to {appname} and {AppName}SharedModule with the actual name of your application and module

 a) Generate a new application in the QA Portal workspace.
 In the top level folder run the following command

 ng generate application {appname} --routing

-This will create a new Angular application in the projects folder, and the angular.json file will contain the configuration for the new application
+This will create a new Angular application with routing in the projects folder, and its configuration will be added to the angular.json file.

 b) Create a new module with a name specific to this application, and return an empty providers array, as the services in this application should only be accessed from components within this application.

-In the projects/{appname}/src/app folder, edit the app.module.ts file.
+To achieve this, edit the app.module.ts file in the projects/{appname}/src/app folder as follows:

 Add the following to the end of the file

 @NgModule({})<br>
 export class {AppName}SharedModule {<br>